 Each time we learn more about the technology we find problems.

 How much longer can I keep believing in a technological fix?
 Doing so is increasingly looking like a kind of faith and I don't think faith is rational.
-I'm not saying that these technologies are all bad, many of them might be useful as part of a bigger solution, but delaying action on ecological problems in the hope that they'll soon be solved by some promising-sounding technology is rash.
+I'm not saying that these technologies are bad, many of them will be useful as part of a bigger solution, but delaying action on ecological problems in the hope that they'll soon be solved by some promising-sounding technology is rash.
 It's almost like another form of climate denialism.
 Not denying that the planet is warming because of human activity, but denying that we need to take action about it now.
 Half of all emissions have been released since 1988.
 If we had taken radical action thirty years ago the problem would have been much easier to solve.
 The longer we put off emissions reductions, the harder it gets and the more people who'll suffer.

 Even if the problem of emitting CO2 leading to a warming planet can be solved, there are issues of soil erosion and desertification, water pollution leading to ocean "dead zones", mass extinction of vertebrates and insects.
 Many of these things have knock-on effects on food security.
 In modern life it's easy to forget that we don't exist separately from nature, we're part of it.
 We all eat food, drink water and breathe air and depend on a variety of natural systems to survive.
 When those systems break down, our survival is at stake.